swdavey/mysqlrouter/README.md

 An alternative is to use standard clustering technologies and approaches.
 For example: software that manages cluster membership and failover; a floating IP address such that client software has a consistent point of attachment.
 The remainder of this document details how this can be achieved on Linux servers.

 ## How to Create a HA Tier of MySQL Routers on Linux

+### Test Setup
+In order to represent a production deployment the follwing architectural topology was created in a single virtual network in the Oracle Cloud.
+* Front End
+  * Comprising a single virtual machine working as a client sending cURL requests to the application tier and receiving responses accordingly.
+* Application Tier
+  * Comprising a single virtual machine that hosts a RESTful Java application running in a JBoss Wildfly applicaton server.
+The application accepts the cURL requests from the client and in order to service these requests connects to the database tier via the highly available router tier.
+* Router Tier
+  * Comprising three virtual machines each running MySQL Router in a highly available cluster; effectively the system under test.
+  * Virtual machine specification: 1 core OCPU, 16 GB memory, 1 Gbps network bandwidth, 50GB storage
+  * OS: Oracle Linux 7.8, kernel rev 4.14.35-1902.303.4.1.el7uek.x86_64
+  * MySQL Router 8.0.20
+  * Pacemaker
+* Database Tier
+  * Comprising three virtual machines

+Notes:
+1. Oracle Linux is a variant of Red Hat Enterprise Linux and as such it is expected that implementing a HA MySQL Router tier on either Red Hat, Centos or Fedora operating systems will work.
+2. The Ubuntu OS also has a Pacemaker implementation and so it is assumed that this will also work.